 Additionally, of the total 2.4 million homes target, Tele Columbus has already passed 15% of these premises with fiber-to-the-building (FTTB) and fiber-to-the-home (FTTH) technology.

 Secondly, Tele Columbus plans to generate returns on this fiber investment by increasing internet penetration within its PŸUR customer base.
 Notably, the company’s internet penetration, on its own infrastructure, currently stands at only 21%, which is very low.

 Additionally, Tele Columbus plans to grow its internet penetration by offering its infrastructure as an open access wholesale fiber network.
 To this end, Tele Columbus signed a wholesale pre-contract with 1&1 Drillisch, for the company’s use of Tele Columbus’ network.

 As Tele Columbus builds-out more fiber infrastructure, its network will become more competitive relative to portions of Deutsche Telekom’s network, which operates on VDSL technology, and that 1&1 Drillisch currently uses on a wholesale basis.
-Notably, 1&1 Drillisch is partly-owned by key Tele Columbus shareholder, United Internet.
+Notably, 1&1 Drillisch’s ownership base includes key Tele Columbus shareholder, United Internet.